AbhijitGhosh2211/platform-learn.en/help/tutorial-fac-cross-channel/map-federated-audience-to-s3.md

 >[**SUMMARY**]
 >
 > We successfully built an audience and activated it to an S3 destination with ease.
-The platform's user-friendly interface allows marketing teams to quickly build and activate audiences, reducing time to value.
-Customers taking this approach have gone live with there first use case in under two months.
+Another solution can pick up this Audience from S3 and use it straightaway as needed.
+The  user-friendly interface allows marketing teams to quickly build and activate audiences, without moving the underlying data, reducing time to value.
+Customers taking this approach have gone live with their first use case in about a month.

-We're ready to move on to [building a journey](build-journey-federated-audience.md).
+The next step we are going to do is [building a journey](build-journey-federated-audience.md).